nqyr/nqyr.github.io/index.md

   block: three-column-1
   col_1:
     headline: Infrastructure as Code
-    content: Industrialize you infrastructure, nqyr will help you automate and codify infrastructure so that your can keep operations light and get back to focusing on core delivery
+    content: Reduce your operational overhead, we will help you automate and codify infrastructure so that you spend less time keeping the lights on and more time on core delivery
   col_2:
     headline: Continuous Delivery